mike1k/solving-vm-crackme-1/README.md

 I automatically suspected this to be the byte code for the VM, which is correct, but now to good stuff.

 Remember the first virtual function called, that passes the context data `v16`? `104/4` = idx 26.
-So lets count from the VM structure ClassInformer gave us.
+So lets count down from `419B34` starting from 0 to 26.
+Then click on the subroutine.

 ![Imgur Image](https://i.imgur.com/uFTs7lR.png)